chungnho/love-at-first-byte/baking/cookies/pandan_coconut_macarons.md

 ### Buttercream filling

 1. Beat softened butter
-2. Add icing sugar and beat until combined
+2. Add icing sugar and salt, and beat until combined
-3. Add ube halaya and ube flavouring and combine well
+3. Gradually beat in the coconut milk until all combined
 4. Transfer buttercream to piping bag

 ### Assembly